 - What topics you’re an expert on

-That repetition — across your blog, LinkedIn, directories, and guest appearances — is what builds your reputation inside the model.
+Repetition of these signals – across your blog, LinkedIn, directories, and guest appearances – is what builds your authority inside the model.

 Voice-Friendly Formatting Helps With AI Paraphrasing

-Even if you’re not targeting voice search, writing in a voice-friendly format improves your chances of showing up in ChatGPT.
+Even if you’re not targeting voice search, writing in a voice-friendly format improves your chances of being included in ChatGPT answers.
 Why?

-- Short, conversational responses are easier to paraphrase
+- Short, conversational responses are easier for ChatGPT to paraphrase

 Repurposing Content Across AI-Friendly Platforms